NWChemEx-Project/CMakeBuild/dox/ExtendingNWChemExBase.md

 | GlobalArrays    | The Global Arrays distributed matrix library               |
 | AntlrCppRuntime | The ANTLR grammar parsing library                          |

+By means of a disclaimer, dependencies prefixed with NWX differ from the canonical versions by some NWChemEx specific machinery.
+Probably without exception you'll want to use the NWX version for specifying your dependencies.

 The following dependencies have to be specified.
 Alternatively, an option can also be specified to NWChemExBase to build the Netlib versions for you.